-The Quantum Dynamics Research Group focuses on developing novel computational approaches to simulating non-equilibrium dynamics of quantum systems in the condensed phase, overcoming the curse of dimensionality.
+The Bose Research Group focuses on developing novel computational approaches to simulating non-equilibrium dynamics of quantum systems in the condensed phase, overcoming the curse of dimensionality.

 Postdoctoral, PhD and project positions are available in our group.
 Join Us.